atolab/dds-ishapes/README.md

        Where <qt5_install-location> is the installation directory of your QT5 installation , e.g (/usr/lib/x86_64_linux-gnu/qt5)

-then you need to simply do the following from the iShape demo root directory:
+ If Cyclone DDS is not installed on the linux default locations ( i.e /usr/lib , /usr/bin ...) you need to update further the LD_LIBRARY_PATH and the PATH env variables.
+This is described below:

+      1) The LD_LIBRARY_PATH needs to be updated also to point to Cyclone DDS liberaries export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<cxx_install-location>/lib
+      2) Update also the PATH env variable to your Cyclone DDS bin directory export PATH=<cxx_install-location> /bin:$PATH

+                 Where <cxx_install-location> is the location of Cyclone DDS C++ package (e.g /home/<UserName>/CycloneDDS1.0.0-Linux/)

+To start the real build process go to your iShape-demo root directory and follow those steps:

       $ mkdir cyclone_demo_ishapes && cd cyclone_demo_ishapes
       $ cmake .. -DADLINK_DDS_PRODUCT=Cyclone -DCYCLONE_INSTALLED_DIR="<cxx_install-location>"
       $ cmake --build . --config Release --target install

-      Where <cxx_install-location> is the location of Cyclone DDS C++ package
+             <cxx_install-location> is, again, the location of Cyclone DDS C++ package

      Note: please use '--config Debug' if you are using Cyclone DDS debug build to build this iShape application.

 ### Building on Windows with cmake
 To build the demo you need to have installed a QT5 development environment.
 The following QT5 environment variables has to be set in order to build and run ishapes: